Aug 3, 2024

-The Canterbury Tales (I Racconti di Canterbury, 1972) is my favorite of Piers Paulo Pasolini's Trilogy of Life (others include The Decameron and The Arabian Nights), maybe because the set-up and many of the stories are familiar from my college class in the summer of 1981, so I don't get lost in the abrupt sedgeways.
+The Canterbury Tales (I Racconti di Canterbury, 1972) is my favorite of Piers Paulo Pasolini's Trilogy of Life (others include The Decameron and The Arabian Nights), maybe because the set-up and many of the stories are familiar from my college claasses, so I don't get lost in the abrupt sedgeways.

 And because I saw it last of the three, so some of the cast was familiar: Pasolini's lover Ninetto Davoli as a comic-relief buffoon, Franco Citti as someone morose and frightening, Although I'm still annoyed by the closeups of random people with bad teeth grinning at the camera for no apparent reason, and the groups of people sitting around singing for no reason.

 There is less full-frontal nudity than in the others, but for some reason the penises on display are much more impressive.
-The biggest of the lot -- probably the biggest portrayed in any film anywhere -- belongs to John McLaren, whom the Internet Movie Database identifies as a 61-year old American actor.
-Must be someebody else -- that guy is around 30.
+The biggest of the lot -- probably the biggest portrayed in any film anywhere -- belongs to John McLaren.

 Pasolini includes adaptions of 8 stories:

-1. The Merchant's Tale: An old man gets a young wife, who is unfaithful, so two naked teenage gods (left) decide to have a little fun with them.
+1. The Merchant's Tale: An old man gets a young wife, who is having an affair with Damian, Oscar Fochetti, so two naked teenage gods (left) decide to have a little fun with them.
 While a naked boy plays the flute.

-3. The Cook's Tale: The foolish Perkin (top), channeling Charlie Chaplin, invades a wedding, hangs out with the guys, and has a three-way relationship with a man and his wife.
+3. The Cook's Tale: The foolish Perkin (top photo), channeling Charlie Chaplin, invades a wedding, hangs out with the guys, and has a three-way relationship with a man and his wife.

-4.The Miller's Tale: A woman finds a way to meet her boyfriend without her husband finding out.
+4.The Miller's Tale: A woman finds a way to meet her boyfriend, Nicholas, Dan Thomas, without her husband finding out.
 Meanwhile another suitor hangs around with his shirtless, buffed boyfriend (left).

 5. A new tale, based on the Wife of Bath: A woman marries her fifth husband, but gets mad when he won't have sex with her.